ArishAmin/Dog-vs-Cat-Classification/README.md

 - **OpenCV**: For image processing.
 - **Pandas**: For handling data frames and CSV files.

-## Dataset

-The dataset used in this project is a collection of images labelled as either "dog" or "cat".
-The images are resized to a standard size to ensure uniformity during model training.
-The dataset can be downloaded from [Kaggle's Dog vs Cat Dataset](https://www.kaggle.com/c/dogs-vs-cats/data).

 ### Dataset Structure:
 - **Training Set**: Images labelled 'dog' or 'cat'.
 - **Test Set**: Images to test the model’s predictions.